 For courses that meet for less than twelve weeks, the deadline to withdraw with a 100% reduction of charges is one day for each week individual courses are scheduled to meet (e.g. the deadline to drop a five-week course is prior to the end of the fifth day).
 All charges remain on a student account when a student withdraws from all courses after the deadline.

 Determination of Attendance For purposes of calculating financial adjustments for students dropping from some or withdrawing from all courses, attendance includes weekends and holidays and ends on the student’s last date of attendance as determined when she or he notifies the institution's designated official office that she or he has stopped attending.
 The length of a class is defined on the official class schedule.
 Changes in scheduled classes (beginning or ending) by the instructor are not considered when calculating adjustments.

 Involuntary Withdrawals Consideration for financial adjustments of charges for involuntary withdrawals (e.g., extended illness or military service) will be considered on a case-by-case basis.
-Such requests will be considered only if received within ninety days of the end of the semester involved.
+The deadline for requesting an involuntary withdrawal is up to 90 days after the close of the term for which the student is requesting an exception to the withdrawal policy.
+The spring semester deadline is less than 90 days for students who have been awarded some types of financial aid.
 Charges will not be reduced for voluntary absence from classes.
 Contact Student Financial Services for additional information about this appeal process.